kaltura/kaltura-bulk-upload-migration-samples/README.md

 * Edit 5minimport, set the $pagesToFetch to the number of pages (API results paging) you want to import from 5min.

 To edit the course to import from oyc.yale.edu:
-* Go to http://oyc.yale.edu/courses , select a course to import, go into the course page, click "VIEW CLASS SESSIONS �", go into the first lecture page.
+* Go to http://oyc.yale.edu/courses , select a course to import, go into the course page, click "VIEW CLASS SESSIONS", go into the first lecture page.
-* Edit openyalecourseimport and paste the URL of the first lecture in the course you wish to import to the variable: "$firstCoursePage".
+* Edit openyalecourseimport and paste the URL of the first lecture in the course you wish to import to the variable: ````$firstCoursePage````.
 Save.

 importYaleForm (folder)
 =======================